boltops-tools/terraspace-docs/_docs/layering/full-layering.md

 ## Env Folders

-The simple layering structure is having the files at the top-level like so:
+A simple layering structure is having the files at the top-level like so:

     app/stacks/server/tfvars
     ├── base.tfvars